xanxad/requirement-analysis/README.md

 5. **Requirement Validation**
    - Ensure the documented requirements accurately represent stakeholder needs.
    - Use techniques like walkthroughs, peer reviews, and stakeholder approvals to validate and finalize requirements.

+## Types of Requirements

+Requirements in software development are broadly categorized into **Functional Requirements** and **Non-functional Requirements**.
+Below, we define each type and provide examples for a booking management project.

+### Functional Requirements

+Functional requirements define what the system should do.
+They describe the specific behaviors, tasks, and operations the software must perform to meet user needs.

+**Examples for a Booking Management Project:**

+- The system should allow users to create, update, and cancel bookings.
+- Users should be able to search for available slots by date and time.
+- The system should send email notifications to users when a booking is confirmed or canceled.
+- Admins should have the ability to view and manage all bookings in the system.

+### Non-functional Requirements

+Non-functional requirements define how the system should operate.
+They describe the quality attributes, constraints, and performance metrics of the system.

+**Examples for a Booking Management Project:**

+- The system should process booking requests within 2 seconds.
+- The system should be available 99.9% of the time to ensure reliability.
+- The system must support up to 10,000 concurrent users during peak hours.
+- The interface should be responsive and accessible on both desktop and mobile devices.